 Cold brew is all the rage these days.
 Cold brewing aka “toddy method” aka “cold press” refers to the process of steeping coffee grounds in room temperature or cold water for an extended period.
 The theory is that time replaces heat.
 Since the beans are never exposed to high temperature, the cold water extracts the flavors slowly revealing a more distinct taste profile and excreting less acid than regular brewed coffee.

-These days you can find cold brews at any third wave coffee shop.
+These days you can find cold brews at any coffee shop or grocer.
 There are DIY kits available in stores, you but got to be prepared to drop a ton of cash.
 I’ve attempted a homemade version where I put grounds in a cheesecloth to soak overnight, but the results were a little murky with lots of sediment.
 I had to double strain it.
 A bit of work required.
 Since I’m lazy, that was a no go.

 Then, I was sent this cold brew coffee kit from a start-up called Collar Cold Brew.

 The young brother-sister startup is definitely capitalizing on the trend.
 They bag the coffee, box it, send you a mason jar and an instruction card that explains how to make your own cold brew coffee at home.
 It’s SUPER easy.

 They launched December of 2014 and their goal was to create an accessible way to introduce everyday coffee drinkers to third wave specialty coffees and use a language everyone can understand — taste.

 Founders Rachel and Jonathan Mines decided to focus on cold brew since it is a relatively new-ish product.
 Brother Jonathan, has over eight years of coffee industry experience having started as a barista in high school, then working as a roaster in college and later becoming involved in the “science” of coffee as well as the marketing of it.